 The Katharine Phelps Lifetime Achievement Award celebrates an outstanding leader in the Junior League of Minneapolis who, throughout her lifetime, has used her talents and resources to improve the social and economic conditions of others.
 Through advocacy, collaboration, philanthropy, direct service or community education, the award recipient embraces her community and makes a unique and significant difference as a leader.
 She shares our founder’s sense of social responsibility and giving spirit, as well as her ability to empower others to be effective volunteers.

 The Junior League of Minneapolis will consider all nominations of members who have fulfilled at least ten (10) years of service in the League.
-The recipient must be able to attend a luncheon and a General Meeting (dates TBD) where she will be honored for her achievements and give a keynote to the JLM membership.
+The recipient must be able to attend an award presentation and a General Meeting (dates TBD) where she will be honored for her achievements and give a keynote to the JLM membership.
 Recipients will be notified in October so that attendance can be verified and the League may produce a short presentation.
-Any number of Katharine Phelps Lifetime Achievement Awards may be given in a single year.

-Nominations for the 2017 Katharine Phelps Lifetime Achievement Award will open June 2017, nomination forms are due August 31, 2017 at 5 p.m.
-The nomination form is available here.
+Nominations for the 2017 Katharine Phelps Lifetime Achievement Award are now open.
+Completed nominations are due by August 31, 2017 at 5 p.m.

 Recommendations for the 2017 Katharine Phelps Lifetime Achievement Award are now open.
 Completed nominations are due by July 1, 2017 at 5 p.m.